adopted-ember-addons/ember-data-factory-guy/README.md

 To do that you will still have to deal with ember data trying to create, update or delete records.

-If you put models into the store ( with store#makeFixture ), the http GET call does not need to be mocked, since that model is already in the store.
+If you put models into the store ( with FactoryGuy#make ), the http GET call does not need to be mocked, since that model is already in the store.

 But what if you want to handle create, update, and delete?
 Or even findAll records?